maorhan/maorhan.github.io/_pages/cv.md

   * Journal of Business Ethics
   * Journal of Business Research
   * Journal of General Management
+  * Journal of Global Mobility
-  * Journal of Global Mobility; Journal of Knowledge Management
+  * Journal of Knowledge Management
+  * Journal of Managerial Psychology
   * Psychological Reports
   * Sustainability
   * Thinking Skills and Creativity